TheHive-Project/Synapse/docs/workflows/Ews2Alert.md

 Our fictional Company is using a Sophos UTM Firewall with Packet Inspection (SNORT) aktive.

-Whenever SNORT detects potentially malicious activity, it reports said activity to a Mailbox called IT-Sicherheit.
+Whenever SNORT detects potentially malicious activity, it reports said activity to a mailbox called IT-Sicherheit.

 ![](../img/ews2alert/1-intrusion-notification.png)

-In our case, this Mail gets auto-sorted into the folder "TheHive" based on rules set in the Mailbox itself.
+In our case, this E-Mail gets auto-sorted into the folder "TheHive" based on rules set in the mailbox itself.

 ![](../img/ews2alert/2-mailbox-TheHive.png)

-Now, either a Team-Member can manualy trigger the Workflow by either using Curl:
+Now, either a team member can manualy trigger the ```ews2Alert``` workflow by either using Curl:

 ```curl some.fictionaldomain.com/ews2alert
 {"success":true}
 ```

-Or, like in our Demo, by setting up a Cronjob on the TheHive server to do this automatically in a set time interval.
+or, like in our demo, by setting up a Cronjob locally on the TheHive server to do this automatically in a set time interval.

 ```
 * * * * * curl --silent http://localhost:5000/ews2alert
 ```

 This particular Cronjob triggers the ews2alert workflow every minute of every hour for every day.
+For more information about Cronjobs please look at the chapter "Links and Information" at the end of this document.

 In case an alert creation fails, the logs to troubleshoot the issue are located at ```Synaspe/logs/synapse.log```.